What is Recycling?

 Why should you recycle?

+Recycling keeps valuable materials out of the landfills.
 Recycling turns materials that otherwise would become waste into valuable resources.
-The recyclables you place in the bin or take to the drop-off center end up on the market as commodities that are bought and sold.
+The recyclables you place in the bins or take to the drop-off center end up on the market as commodities that are bought and sold.

 What do we recycle?